Chef Series: Michael Notman-Watt, The Syndicate Kitchen

 Turn out onto a lightly floured board again and with the crease facing you, give the dough a quarter turn to the left and repeat the above process again.
 This is the third turn.

 Give the dough a quarter turn to the left and repeat the folding process for the 4th and final time.
 Wrap and leave to rest again in the fridge for 20 minutes.

 The dough is now ready to roll.
 Use half to make 6 turnovers.

 Roll into a square about the thickness of a £2 coin and follow the turnover recipe.

-FREE SHIPPING ON ALL ORDERS OVER £50 UNTIL 31ST OCTOBER 2020 WITH CODE 'FREESHIPPING'.Dismiss
+FREE SHIPPING ON ALL ORDERS OVER £50 UNTIL 28TH FEBRUARY 2021 WITH CODE 'FREESHIPPING'Dismiss